patchkez/iguana-tools/recharge/README.md

 ./recharge.py
 ```

-The installed _cron.d_ file will take care of running the script every 10 minutes.
+The installed _cron_ file will take care of running the script every 10 minutes.